deleonlevin/qa-test-deleonlevin-jiffy/README.md

 In the report, you will see logs that relate to these assertion under the **Attachments** section at the bottom of the report like this one:
 <img width="810" alt="Screenshot 2025-05-05 at 10 01 48 PM" src="https://github.com/user-attachments/assets/7f7420bb-b10e-43a0-911e-4c7fc99cf639" />

+#### Areas for improvement
+There are products which has other variations like for Shirts having 'Size' / 'Color'  and others having 'Dimensions' as a product variation.
+I have created scripts to also save these data per product and flow and the assertions are ready for these deep comparisons.
+However due to time constraints I decided not to include tests dedicated to product variations anymore (except Quantity, but might not be necessarily a variation per se).

 You can see these comparisons in the report when you run it under the
 ### Assumptions